rycolab/website/content/classes/aflt-s24/main.md

 To make the moderation of the chat more easily manageable, we have created a number of other channels on `RocketChat`.
 The full list is:

-- [AFLT General Channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2Fh48tRp) for the general organisational discussions.
+- [AFLT Main Channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2Fh48tRp) for the general organisational discussions.
 - [AFLT Announcements Channel](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2F3xECCq) for the announcements by the teaching team.
 - [AFLT Content Questions](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FRRQpra) for your questions about the content of the course.
 **Important**: Please prepend your question with a "tag" about the content of your question in square brackets.